 The need for a flexible, high-performance system hasn’t abated.
 Companies require systems for diverse data applications including SQL analytics, real-time monitoring, data science, and machine learning.
 Most of the recent advances in AI have been in better models to process unstructured data (text, images, video, audio), but these are precisely the types of data that a data warehouse is not optimized for.
 A common approach is to use multiple systems – a data lake, several data warehouses, and other specialized systems such as streaming, time-series, graph, and image databases.
 Having a multitude of systems introduces complexity and more importantly, introduces delay as data professionals invariably need to move or copy data between different systems.

 New systems are beginning to emerge that address the limitations of data lakes.
-A lakehouse is a new paradigm that combines the best elements of data lakes and data warehouses.
-Lakehouses are enabled by a new system design: implementing similar data structures and data management features to those in a data warehouse, directly on the kind of low cost storage used for data lakes.
+A lakehouse is a new, open architecture that combines the best elements of data lakes and data warehouses.
+Lakehouses are enabled by a new open and standardized system design: implementing similar data structures and data management features to those in a data warehouse, directly on the kind of low cost storage used for data lakes.
 They are what you would get if you had to redesign data warehouses in the modern world, now that cheap and highly reliable storage (in the form of object stores) are available.

 A lakehouse has the following key features: